ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The appraisal procedure is divided into several logical phases for clarity.

++ **Phase 0**: Session setup

+During Phase 0, the Verifier collects its set of inputs from external sources that will be used for the remainder of the Appraisal Procedure to ensure the Procedure is deterministic.

 + **Phase 1**: Input Validation and Transformation

 During Phase 1, Conceptual Message inputs are cryptographically validated, such as checking digital signatures.